carls0n/defeat_rootkit/README.md

 ```
 crontab -l
 ```
 Be sure to check roots crontab as well as your own user.
-If a suspicious entry is preset, you can stop it from executing by placing a # at the beginning of the line.<br><br>
+If a suspicious entry is present, you can stop it from executing by placing a # at the beginning of the line.<br><br>
 Now lets move on to dkms
 ```
 sudo dkms status